bitcoin-free/crypto-faucets/index.md

 [Fire Faucet](https://firefaucet.win/ref/324415) is a faucet that allows you to claim automatically.
 To do so, you first need to accumulate Auto Claim Points (ACP).
 The more ACP you have, the longer you can keep the autoclaim running.

-ACP can be earned through the faucet, daily tasks, PTC, completing offers, shortlinks and more.
+ACP can be earned through the faucet, daily tasks, PTC, completing offers, shortlinks, mining and more.
 You can choose from 8 different cryptos (listed below) to auto claim, or you can even claim them all at once.

 <table align="center">
   <tr>